ETH-NEXUS/smnrp/README.md

 fi
 ```

-## Restrict access
+## Restrict access to a location

-To enable basic authentication on selected targets you need to flag the locations with the `a` flag and define the
+To enable basic authentication on selected locations you need to flag the location with the `a` flag and define the
 users and passwords using the `SMNRP_USERS` environment variable.

 ```bash